 Etnalodge sleeps up to 7 people.
 There is also a travel cot available for babies/toddlers if required (please let us know when booking so that we can set it up for you).
-All our rooms contain antique Sicilian furniture, have ensuite bathrooms and feature either countryside or sea views.
-There is a fully-equipped eat-in kitchen available for guests to use at their leisure, as well as an outdoor dining area and a sun-terrace, perfect for pre-dinner drinks with a view!
+All our rooms contain antique Sicilian furniture and have ensuite bathrooms.
+The two upstairs rooms have countryside and/or sea views.

 Piedimonte Etneo and the local area

 We are situated approximately 1km from the centre of Piedimonte Etneo, in the foothills of Etna.
 We are therefore ideally placed for those who wish to walk or hike on the mountain, being a short drive away from Etna Nord and Piano Provenzana.

 The main craters at Etna Sud, as well as the Nebrodi Mountains and Alcantara River gorges, are also within reach if you want to strike out for a full day.

 For beach days, Fiumefreddo (a ten to fifteen-minute drive away) has Marina di Cottone, a long stretch of shingle beach, relaxed and uncrowded even in the summer months.
 If you prefer sand, then Giardini Naxos is only slightly further away.
 Isola Bella, the fashionable, rocky beach which serves Taormina, is also an easy drive from Etnalodge.